Emergency-Response-Demo/install/ansible/README.md

-Ansible playbooks to provision the naps-emergency-response-project to OpenShift.
+# Emergency Response - Installer

+A set of Ansible roles and playbooks that install the Emergency Response project in an OpenShift cluster.

 Prerequisites:
 * `oc` client on the PATH